Claiming ITC on Transfer of Business

 Step 5: Confirmation message

-If you accept the request, a confirmation message will be displayed and you will be prompted to proceed with filing the response.
+If you accept the request, a confirmation message will be displayed, and you will be prompted to file a response.

 Step 6: Verify the declaration statement